symbolthree/exzellenz/doc/TUTORIAL/PART-3.md

 <img src="../pic/image14.png"/>

-Start EXZELLENZ and drag-and-drop the file hr(2).xlsx to program window.
+Start EXZELLENZ and drag-and-drop the file `hr(2).xlsx` to program window.
 The program will read the Excel file and insert the data back into the database table EMPLOYEES.

 <img src="../pic/image15.png"/>

-A new file hr(3).xlsx is created.
-Open this file and you should see that in the worksheet EMPLOYEES, the first column RESULT has the word "PROCESSED" populated for each row of data.
+A new file `hr(3).xlsx` is created.
+Open this file and you should see that in the worksheet EMPLOYEES, the first column RESULT has the word **PROCESSED** populated for each row of data.
 Connect to database under schema HR and select the new row of data you just added.

 <img src="../pic/image16.png"/>